-C460 Nuclear Chemistry (3 cr.)
-Fundamentals of nuclear behavior; nuclear properties, radioactive decay, and nuclear reactions; applications of nuclear phenomena, biological effects of radiation, nuclear analytical techniques, traces, radioisotope dating, nuclear power, and the origin of the chemical elements.
+CHEM-C 460 Nuclear Chemistry (3 cr.)
+P: C360 or C361.
+Fundamentals of nuclear behavior; nuclear properties, radioactive decay, and nuclear reactions; applications of nuclear phenomena, biological effects of radiation, nuclear analytical techniques, tracers, radioisotope dating, nuclear power, and the origin of the chemical elements.

-P464 Advanced Measurements in Physical Chemistry (2 cr.)
-Prerequisite: P364 C: C362 The tools of designing experiments in modern physical chemistry will be explored in this laboratory course.
-Students will work through the layers involved in physical experiments from it genesis through data analysis.
-Components of the class include electronics, computer interfacing, vacuum and laster technology, particle or photon detection, and computations.
+CHEM-P 464 Advanced Measurements in Physical Chemistry (2 cr.)
+P: P364.
+P or C: C362.
+The tools of designing experiments in modern physical chemistry will be explored in this laboratory course.
+Students will work through the layers involved in physical experiments from its genesis through data analysis.
+Components of the class include electronics, computer interfacing, vacuum and laser technology, particle or photon detection, and computations.